Medical coverage while traveling outside the U.S.

 - Travelers with a history of medical problems

-- People traveling outside the country for more than 6 months
+- People traveling outside the country for more than six months

 - Older travelers insured through Medicare

 There are great resources on the web to research supplemental travel insurance policies.
-I like to use InsureMyTrip to check prices and benefits when traveling outside the US.
+I like to use InsureMyTrip to check prices and benefits when traveling outside the U.S. It’s very easy to use.

-Step 2 – Input the ages of all travelers you’re looking to insure and their place of residence.
+Then, input the ages of all travelers you’re looking to insure.

-Step 3 – Fill in the total cost of your trip.
+You’ll need to then input how much your trip will cost.
 If you used miles and points, you can enter $0.
 This section is applicable so you can purchase appropriate Trip Cancellation coverage

+You’ll then be taken to a page with offers from different insurance agencies.
 The results will show you the available plans to purchase for your trip including supplemental medical policies, comprehensive plans, and evacuation coverage.
+Look for notices at the top of the page, like this current one for COVID-19.

 - Age of the travelers